 The Migratory Birds for People programme consists of 20 partner wetland visitor centres across Europe and West Africa, forming a network that follows the flight path of many migratory wetland birds species.
 These centres are working together to share best practice and develop new approaches to delivering wetland messages to their visitors.
 We have a MBP action plan that will help you understand what the programme aims to do.
 The lead group for the project consists of the Dutch Staatsbosbeheer, WLI, and Wetlands International.
 We are also working with partners across Europe and Africa, please see the contacts list for more details.
 Finally, we have developed a new evaluation sheet for wetland centres, which you can find here.
 It is for internal use at your centre, and is not supposed to rank your centre against others.
 We hope it is a useful tool to use annually to take a look at what your centre is doing.

 Regular newsletters are produced by Roelof Heringa, one of the lead members of the project, and can be found here.
 They give updates on meetings, project development, and partner news.
-We also have a downloadable poster (left) that shows the location of the partners.
+We also have a downloadable poster (right) that shows the location of the partners.
 Also available in German version (Deutsch) , and Dutch version (Nederlands) and Portugese versions (Português).

 Theo de Bruin, Staatsbosbeheer, the Netherlands; Roelof Heringa, Eurosite, The Netherlands; Chris Rostron, WLI, WWT, UK; Taej Mundkur, Wetlands International, The Netherlands; Ellen Hultman, Länsstyrelsen, Ostergötland, Sweden; Liesbet Cleynhens, Natuurpunt, Belgium; Abdoulaye Ndiaye, Wetlands International West Africa, Senegal.

 Fetslund Lenser, Nordre Øyeren wetland centre, Norway, Contact: Trude Starholm